A Coffee Shortage Might Be Coming Due To COVID-19 And Starbucks Price Fixing

-The coffee industry may soon join the list of 2020 casualties after being hit with both the effects of the novel coronavirus as well as low prices for the ubiquitous morning beverage.
+The coffee industry may soon join the list of 2020 casualties after being hit with both the effects of the novel coronavirus as well as disappointingly low bean prices for the ubiquitous morning beverage.

 “If we cannot get more workers we could lose some of our crop.
 The beans will fall and rot on the ground,” lamented Ángel García, a farm manager of the Santa Isabel estate in Colombia.

 Santa Isabel, located in the province of Antioquia, is far from the only estate dealing with labor shortages this year.
 Normally, the region sees around 32,000 coffee pickers to take full advantage of the harvest.
-The number is so high that migrant workers from other parts of the company flood the area between September to December for the work.
+The number is so high that migrant workers from other parts of the company usully flood the area between September to December for the work.

 However, 2020 is different, and the National Federation of Coffee Growers has estimated that Antioquia is suffering from 7,000 fewer pickers than in previous years, mainly thanks to fears over contracting COVID-19.